ibm-cloud-docs/cephaas/sds_capacity_performance.md

 {{site.data.keyword.attribute-definition-list}}

-# Storage capacity and performance
+# View storage capacity and performance
 {: #storage-capacity-performance}

 IBM Storage Ceph as a Service enables you to view the capacity and performance details of your deployments in real-time.
+{: shortdesc}

 To view capacity details of your IBM CephaaS deployments, complete the following steps.

 1. On the **IBM Cloud console**, click the hamburger menu > **Resource list** and expand **Storage**.
 2. Click Deployment name link.
 3. Click **Deployments link** from the left- hand pane.
 Your deployments are listed on the dashboard.

-{: shortdesc}

-## Viewing Capacity of your deployments
+## Viewing capacity of your deployments
 {: #view-capacity}

 Click on each deployment to display the capacity and performance details.

 The upper section of the deployment dashboard displays the current usage information about the following.

 | Usage Information | Description |
 |-------|-------------|